Konamiman/Z280TechnicalManual/9-On-Chip_Peripherals.md

 The Z280 MPU has four on-chip Direct Memory Access (DMA) transfer controllers for high-bandwidth data transmissions within a Z280-based system.
 Each DMA channel is capable of controlling high speed memory-to-memory, memory-to-peripheral, peripheral-to-memory, or peripheral-to-peripheral data transfers.

-Ail four DMA channels, referred to as DMA0, DMA1, DMA2, and DMA3, are capable of controlling "flowthrough" type data transfers, wherein data is temporarily stored in the DMA device between reading from the source and writing to the destination.
+All four DMA channels, referred to as DMA0, DMA1, DMA2, and DMA3, are capable of controlling "flowthrough" type data transfers, wherein data is temporarily stored in the DMA device between reading from the source and writing to the destination.
 Two of the channels, DMA0 and DMA1, also support "flyby" mode data transfers, wherein the data is read from the source and written to the destination during a single bus transaction.
 Otherwise, the four DMA controllers are identical, although they have different priorities with respect to interrupt and bus requests.

 Two external signals provide the interface between the DMA channels and external memory or peripheral devices.
 The READY (<ins>RDY</ins>) input is used by an external device to request activity by a DMA channel.
-The DMA STRO8E (<ins>DMASTB</ins>) output is used to signal the I/O port when a flyby transaction is in progress; <ins>DMASTB</ins> is available only for DMA0 and DMA1.
+The DMA STROBE (<ins>DMASTB</ins>) output is used to signal the I/O port when a flyby transaction is in progress; <ins>DMASTB</ins> is available only for DMA0 and DMA1.

 Two 24-bit addresses are generated by the DMA for each flowthrough transaction, and one 24-bit address for each flyby transaction.
 These addresses can be physical memory addresses or I/O port addresses.
 The addresses are automatically generated for each transaction, and can be fixed, incrementing, or decrementing.
 Two readable registers, the Source Address register and Destination Address register, hold the current address of the source and destination ports.